linz/step-technical-competency-test/README.md

 You do not need to make a PR or push your solution, only show it during the interview.

-Below are instructions on how to run the application, and below that are instructions on what we will talk about in the interview.
+Below are instructions on how to run the application, and instructions on what we will talk about in the interview.
 There are instructions that depend on your area of skill and the role you are applying for.
 Feel free to look at the other instructions if that would also show of your strengths.